Kyuuhachi/Inevitable-Zero/README.md

 ## Compatibility

-Inevitable Zero was built against Steam version 1.4.2 (released 2022-12-27), but should work without major issues on other versions.
+Inevitable Zero was built against Steam version 1.4.4 (released 2022-12-27).
+The script files are the same between all 1.4.\* versions, so there should be no problems if they don't match exactly.
 It also works on the Nintendo Switch version, though this of course requires jailbreaking.

-Inevitable Portraits was built against [More Portraits in Zero](https://github.com/shinkiseki/MorePortraitsInZero) commit #8fee7cc, which was built against 1.3.7.
+Inevitable Portraits was built against [More Portraits in Zero](https://github.com/shinkiseki/MorePortraitsInZero) version 1.1.0, which was also built against 1.4.4.
-There should be no major issues with this, you just won't get the small changes made in the later game versions.

 ## Credits
 Nihon Falcom: for creating the game.